ItzzExcel/fflag-wrapper/README.md

 A quite simple Wrapper for Fast Flags.\
 Compatible with Bloxstrap, automatically calculates the game directories.

+The header does not follow best practices, you are absolutely right if you don't like my code.

 ## Requirements
 - [nlohmann/json](https://github.com/nlohmann/json)
   - You can install this with vcpkg if you're using a Visual Studio enviroment.